what-is-that-Hmmm/PCA-and-Classification/README.md

 # PCA-and-Classification
-This repo is for INT104, including PCA, SVM classifier, Decision Tree classifier, DNN classifier
+This repo is for classification algorithms, including PCA, SVM classifier, Decision Tree classifier, DNN classifier

 # Dependencies
 These files are developed based on python with version 3.8.8;